Jimmyh-world/Cardano_MCP/README.md

 ## Modules

+### Knowledge Module

+The Knowledge module provides functionality for processing and accessing documentation from various sources.
+It includes components for fetching, parsing, validating, and extracting structured content from HTML and Markdown documents.

+Key features:

+- HTML validation and cleaning
+- Section extraction and metadata generation
+- Markdown processing
+- Error handling with retry capabilities

 ### Repositories Module

-A new Repositories module has been added to provide functionality for indexing, querying, and managing GitHub repositories.
+The Repositories module provides functionality for indexing, querying, and managing GitHub repositories.
 This module enables the retrieval and processing of repository content, making it available for context-aware operations.

 Key features: